top of page

 Straight-Line Depreciation Explained

-Straight-line depreciation accounts for depreciation over an agreed-upon period of time, based on an asset's useful life.
-The depreciation amount is fixed, meaning the asset will incur the same amount of depreciation each year until its value is zero or valued at the expected value at the end of its useful life.
+Straight-line depreciation accounts for depreciation over an agreed-upon period based on an asset's useful life.
+The depreciation amount is fixed, meaning the asset will incur the same amount of depreciation each year until its value is zero or at the expected value at the end of its useful life.
 This is called salvage value.

 For example, if a new computer is expected to have a useful life of four years and cost 1,000, the asset will be depreciated at 250 a year for four years.
 Confused?
 More examples are below.